DigitalCarleton/form-output-editing/README.md

 Upload response type available in the response Spreadsheet.
 Currently must be copied and pasted into a Script attached to the Spreadsheet collecting responses to the Form.

-For more, see the [README in that directory](https://github.com/DigitalCarleton/form-output-editing/filename-append/README.txt).
+For more, see the README in `filename-append/`.

 **NOTE**: This project may well be later deprecated in favor of a Spreadsheets Add-on with the same functionality.